Kuoxen/obc-website/docs/Setup_Developer_Environment.md

-## Setting up the development environment
+## Setting up the Development Environment

 ### Overview
 The current development environment utilizes Vagrant running an Ubuntu image, which in turn launches Docker containers.
 Conceptually the Host launches a VM, which in turn launches Docker containers.